inet-framework/inet/doc/src/users-guide/ch-collecting-results.rst

 a single entry and a single exit point.

-A packet flow is usually defined by active modules that classify certain packets (e.g., matching a filter) to be entering the flow, and similarly other modules that decide when packets leave the flow.
+A packet flow is usually defined by active modules that classify certain packets (e.g., matching a filter) to be entering the flow, and similarly, other modules that decide when packets leave the flow.
 Both kinds of modules are inserted into the network for this specific purpose, usually at the network interface level.
 While a packet is being part of any number of packet flows, certain INET modules